arunsudhir/frontend-nanodegree-resume/Resume.md

 Engineering efficiency improvements for better UT-ability (with Moq and Unity).
 #### Software Development Engineer: Microsoft
 ###### Microsoft Excel (02/2009 - 12/2012)
-Design and automated testing of Pivot Tables, Slicers, co-development of features like PowerPivot, OLAP 10.0 support in Excel with SQL team.
+Design, dveelopment and automated testing of feature enhancements to Pivot Tables, Slicers, co-development of features like PowerPivot, OLAP 10.0 support in Excel with SQL team.
 Performance driver for all data access features in Excel.
 #### Technical Intern : Fidelity Investments
 ###### MAUI Team (05/2008 - 08/2008)